mobxjs/mobx/docs/refguide/make-observable.md

 -   `false`: Explicitly do not annotation this property.
 Normally only useful with `makeAutoObservable`.

-`makeAutoObservable` behaves much the same way, but infers all properties by default.
+## `makeAutoObservable`

+`makeAutoObservable` behaves much like `makeObservable`, but infers all properties by default.
 You can still use `annotations` to override this behavior, in particular to use `false` to exclude a property or method from being automatically declared.

 Here is the doubler with `makeAutoObservable`: